lizamorr/javascript-book/README.md

 - Parameters are used when the function is declared.
 - Arguments are used when calling a function.
 - Use anonymous functions and IIFES (immediately invoked function expressions) when code only needs to be run once.
-- Local or function-level variables are created in side a function and can only be used in that function.
+- Local or function-level variables are created inside a function and can only be used in that function.
 - Global variables are created outside a function and can be used anywhere within the script.
 They are stored in memory for as long as the web page is loaded into the web broswer.
 - An object is a series of variables and functions that represent something from the world around you.
-  - Variables are known as properties of the object
+  - Variables are known as properties of the object.
-  - Functions are known as the methods of the object
+  - Functions are known as the methods of the object.
 - If you want to access items via property name or key, use an object (must be unique); if the order of the items is important, use an array.
 - Objects created with literal notation are good when are you are storing/transmitting data between applications and for global or configuration objects that set up information for the page.
 - Objects created with constructors are good when you have lots of objects used with similar functionality within a page and when a complex object might not be used in code.
 - Arrays are objects but the key for each value is its index number.
 - Three groups of built-in objects:
-  - Browser Object Model: creates a model of the browser tab or window; the topmost object is the window object
+  - Browser Object Model: creates a model of the browser tab or window; the topmost object is the window object.
   - Document Object Model (DOM): creates a model of the current web page; the topmost object is the document object, which represents the page as whole.
-  - Global JavaScript Objects: group of individual objects that relate to different parts of the JavaScript language (String, Number, Boolean, Date, Math, Regex)
+  - Global JavaScript Objects: group of individual objects that relate to different parts of the JavaScript language (String, Number, Boolean, Date, Math, Regex).
 - 6 Data Types:
   - Simple/Primitive: String, Number, Boolean, Undefined, Null
   - Complex: Object (arrays, functions)